Zanyy2k/BT5153_Applied_Machine_Learning_Group18/README.md

 2. Scrap data - It contains the ten raw csv file, we get from scraping historical tweets between 01 April 2020 to 10 April 2020 that were discussing the topic of ‘coronavirus’, with GetOldTweets3 python package.

+3. data_augmentation_cn.csv - It contains the text after the original tweets being translated to **chinese** then back to engish

+4. data_augmentation_fr.csv - It contains the text after the original tweets being translated to **French** then back to engish

 ### Code Documents

 1. Tweets_scraping.py - To scrap old tweets
 2. EDA_Kaggle_Dataset.ipynb - Exploratory data analysis on the Toxic_comment dataset
 3. LDA_Kaggle_Dataset.ipynb - Topic Modeling on the Toxic_comment dataset
 4. LDA_Scraped_Dataset.ipynb - Topic Modeling on the combined scrap dataset
+5. Data_Augmentation.ipynb - Data Augmentation on the non_toxic text in Toxic_comment dataset

 ### Python Dashboard